Spain’s top wine destinations

 Rías Baixas

-Located in Galicia, in northwestern Spain, Rías Baixas is the country’s leading wine region for high-quality white wines.
-World-renowned for its Albariño grape, the region benefits from an Atlantic climate, granite-rich soils, and unique winemaking traditions.
+Rías Baixas is a wine region strong on white wines.
+Internationally recognised for the Albariño grape, it features an Atlantic climate, granite-rich soils and its own winemaking practices.

 What to expect from Rías Baixas wines